The best French toast ever?! Really? YES, really! Try this recipe and I predict that you will also be calling it the best you've ever had.

 Alright, let’s start this post with the truth: I am not a breakfast person.

 I don't wake up hungry - most days I don't want to eat until noon or so.
 And when I do eat before noon, I don't want sweet things - or eggs.
 You read that right - this food blogger doesn't eat eggs; poached, scrambled, omelet or otherwise, so most breakfast foods are just not my cup of tea (except for that occasional "Waffle House" waffle).
 (Edit, I do now eat eggs.
 4 years later).

-This is the best French toast ever.
-I will never go back to any other type of bread for French toast, and I may actually make French toast often.
-Brioche and Alton Brown, I bow down to you for creating perfection.
-Delicious perfection.
+This is the best French toast that I have ever made.
+I will never go back to any other type of bread for it, and I may actually make French toast often, or at least in a healthy rotation with savory waffles.

 - 1 cup half-and-half

 - 2 tablespoons honey - warmed in microwave for 20 seconds

 - 8 ½-inch slices day-old or stale country loaf, brioche or challah bread

 - 4 tablespoons butter